-- (a) Such person's admission summary; - (b) Such person's presentence investigation report; - (c) Such person's classification report and recommendation; - (d) Official records of such person's conviction and commitment as well as any earlier criminal records; - (e) Progress reports and admission-orientation reports; - (f) Reports of any disciplinary infractions and of their disposition; - (g) Such person's parole plan; and - (h) Other pertinent data concerning such person's background, conduct, associations, and family relationships. - (2) Any decision concerning the classification, reclassification, transfer to another facility, preparole preparation, or parole release of a person committed to the department shall be made only after such person's file has been reviewed.
-The content of the file shall be confidential and shall not be subject to public inspection except by court order for good cause shown and shall not be accessible to any person committed to the department.
-An inmate may obtain access to the inmate's medical records by request to the provider pursuant to sections 71-8401 to 71-8407 notwithstanding the fact that such medical records may be a part of the inmate's individual department file.
-The department retains the authority to withhold mental health and psychological records of the inmate when appropriate. - (3) The program of each person committed to the department shall be reviewed at regular intervals and recommendations shall be made to the chief executive officer concerning changes in such person's program of treatment, training, employment, care, and custody as are considered necessary or desirable. - (4) The chief executive officer of the facility shall have final authority to determine matters of treatment classification within such officer's facility and to recommend to the director the transfer of any person committed to the department who is in such officer's custody.
+(a) Such person's His or her admission summary;

+(b) Such person's His or her presentence investigation report; (c) Such person's His or her classification report and recommendation;

+(d) Official records of such person's his or her conviction and commitment as well as any earlier criminal records;

+(e) Progress reports and admission-orientation reports;

+(f) Reports of any disciplinary infractions and of their disposition;

+(g) Such person's His or her parole plan; and (h) Other pertinent data concerning such person's his or her background,

+(ii) other perturbate data concerning state product and the state state of a period.
+(2) Any decision concerning the classification, reclassification, transfer to another facility, preparole preparation, or parole release of a person committed to the department shall be made only after such person's his or her file has been reviewed.
+The content of the file shall be confidential and shall not be subject to public inspection except by court order for good cause shown not be subject to public inspection except by court order for good cause shown and shall not be accessible to any person committed to the department.
+An inmate may obtain access to the inmate's his or her medical records by request to the provider pursuant to sections 71-8401 to 71-8407 notwithstanding the fact that such medical records may be a part of the inmate's his or her individual department file.
+The department retains the authority to withhold mental health and psychological records of the inmate when appropriate.

+(3) The program of each person committed to the department shall be reviewed at regular intervals and recommendations shall be made to the chief executive officer concerning changes in such person's program of treatment, employment, care, and custody as are considered necessary training, or desirable.

+(4) The chief executive officer of the facility shall have final authority to determine matters of treatment classification within such officer's his or her facility and to recommend to the director the transfer of any person